htruccoUCSC/cmpm-121-f25-d3/PLAN.md

 - [x] Add the ability for the player to move from cell to cell by pressing one of the buttons
 - [x] Dynamicaly update the players 3 cell interaction range when moving
 - [x] Increase the sufficient value threshold to 128

+## D3.c: Object persistence

+Key technical challenge: Can you track the state of all changed cells in a memory efficient way?
+Key gameplay challenge: Can the game maintain the changes the player makes?

+### D3.c Steps

+- [ ] Remove the current visibilty tracking system
+- [ ] Create a map that tracks any updated cells
+- [ ] Update the screen redrawing logic to check the map for any changed cells